Home > Buyers Guides

 Before 2018, Medicare did not cover surgical supplies for men or women aged 55 and older.
 Now, it does.

-In general, one has to try it to be the beneficiary of using a walk-in tub, which is durable medical equipment.
+In general, one has to try it to benefit from using a walk-in tub, which is durable medical equipment.
 In this regard, a medical diagnosis will substantiate the needs of the enthusiastic beneficiary.

 A medical report showing a diagnosis or a prescription written by a registered physician may serve the purpose well.